Rutgers University Marching Scarlet Knights: Drum Majors and Field Major

 Unlike in many Big Ten marching bands, the position of drum major is separated from the role of field major.
 The field major is a performance oriented role that includes leading the band in parade block as well as performing a choreographed routine during the pregame show.
 This performance includes mace work as well as the traditional collegiate back bend.

 The position of drum major is the highest available leadership role in the Marching Scarlet Knights.
 The drum majors are responsible for conducting the band during rehearsal and performances, as well as heavily contributing to the day-to-day operations of the band including equipment, treasury, and general organization of student leadership.
-The current drum majors of the band are Elizabeth Monkemeier and Jessica Morley.
+The current drum majors of the band are Devin B. Davis, Isabelle Mailman, Brittany Duarte, and Ethan Del Valle.

 The Scarlet Girl

 The "Scarlet Girl" is the featured baton twirler of the Marching Scarlet Knights.
 Like the field major, the Scarlet Girl performs a choreographed routine during the traditional pregame show.
-The current Scarlet Girls are sisters Tianha and Christie Selby.
+The current Scarlet Girl is Cameron Houck.
+Past Scarlet Girls include: Gianna Viola and Jordan Dezeeuw-Yager.